kharenkoolena/pyhon_requests/READMY.md

 ## Description

 This project is designed to perform testing on the Deezer API using Python and the requests library.
+It contains tests for Artist and Search endpoints.

 The [Deezer API](https://developers.deezer.com/api) is a comprehensive platform that allows developers to access various music-related data, including artists, tracks, albums, and more.
 The `requests` library, integrated into this project, enables the retrieval and verification of data from the Deezer API for the purpose of automated testing.